 A couple of years ago my wife and I travelled to the Dominican Republic with my daughter on behalf of her organization, Free for Life International – an anti-sex trafficking group – along with other non profits that were there supporting several orphanages and schools on the island.
 During our stay there we had the privilege of working along side Mary and Jay Fagnano.

-One of my favorite times during the trip was helping Jay (a master chef) in a school kitchen, preparing and serving food to the hundreds of kids there.
-Their foundation, Thrive In Joy, was created to honor and remember the tragic loss of their son, Nick.
+One of my favorite times during the trip was helping Jay (a master chef) in a school kitchen, prepare and serve food to the hundreds of kids there.
+Their foundation, Thrive In Joy, was created to honor and remember the tragic loss of their son Nick.
 As they reflect:

 Following Nick’s passing, his parents, Mary and Jay, launched the Thrive in Joy Nick Fagnano Foundation with the intent to continue what Nick started in the Dominican Republic by providing vulnerable children support for their health, educational, recreational, and spiritual needs.
 With a commitment to travel to the DR twice a year, the Foundation also encourages others to experience the joy of service.

-No one could have foreseen how Nick’s initial act of kindness would spark a movement that has improved the living and learning conditions for over 465 vulnerable children plus staff in the D.R.
-The Foundation has inspired over 120 visits by people in the U.S. to share their love with these children the Foundation serves, in partnership with Vision Trust Dominicana.
+No one could have foreseen how Nicks initial act of kindness would spark a movement that has improved the living and learning conditions for over 465 vulnerable children plus staff in the D.R. and has inspired over 120 visits by people in the U.S. to share their love with these children the Foundation serves in partnership with Vision Trust Dominicana.